Discovering the Land of Nomads

 Day 6 - Kharkorin - Orkhon Valley

-A morning visit to the Erdene Zuu Monastery provides an opportunity to watch the mid-morning ceremony and chanting, before you continue into the valleys of central Mongolia.
-Passing herds of grazing goats, sheep and horses, your destination today is the sacred landscapes of the Orkhon Valley, once the seat of imperial power on the steppes.
-(B,L,D)
+Passing herds of grazing goats, sheep and horses, your destination today is the sacred landscapes of the Orkhon Valley (130km, approx 4hrs), once the seat of imperial power on the steppes and today a UNESCO-listed heritage region.

 Day 7 - Orkhon Valley